When you create or enter a FigJam file, the select tool is enabled by default. Use the select tool to select, move, and resize objects on your board.

 Select a single object

-- Select the move tool in the toolbar or press V.
+- Select the select tool in the toolbar or press V.

 - Click on an object to select it.